-Flow releases also support Georgia Power Company hydropower facilities (Plant McDonough, Plant Yates, and Plant Wansley) and cooling water withdrawals for several industries including critical power plants, such as the Farley Nuclear Plant which requires a minimum elevation of 74.5 ft msl and the Plant Scholz located immediately downstream of Jim Woodruff Dam which requires a minimum flow of 5,000 cfs but can temporarily operate at water elevation of 37.5 ft msl (equivalent to flows of 4,200 cfs).
+Flow releases also support Georgia Power Company hydropower facilities (Plant McDonough, Plant Yates, and Plant Wansley) downstream.
+The Southern Nuclear Operating Company withdraws cooling water for the Joseph M. Farley Nuclear Plant, located near Dothan in southeast Alabama.
+Southern Nuclear defines a flow of 2,000 cfs and a minimum river elevation of 74.5 feet msl as the minimum conditions necessary for long term operation.
+Although the plant can, and does, operate for short periods at flows below 2,000 cfs.
+The flow releases also support other industrial plants in the vicinity, including those operated by MeadWestvaco and Georgia Pacific.
+Another important thermal power plant, the Plant Scholz (Gulf Power Company) located immediately downstream of Jim Woodruff Dam, requires a minimum flow of 5,000 cfs but can temporarily operate at water elevation of 37.5 feet msl (equivalent to flows of 4,200 cfs).

-Figure 2 - Municipal and Industries in the ACF basin
+Figure 2- Municipal and Industries in the ACF basin